This is an organic on-going list of resources so please feel free to email us any online sites or organisations that you have found to be helpful.

 The CAMHS Assertive Outreach Team support young people aged 14 – 25 years old living in Brighton and Hove who have been identified as having a moderate to severe mental health need.
 They use an outreach approach to support people who have previously found it difficult to engage with mainstream mental health services.
 To access this service please talk to your current care co-ordinator or your lead practitioner.

 Sussex Partnership NHS Child & Adolescent Mental Health Service (CAMHS) provide a range of services to children and young people, up to the age of 17, who have complex mental health problems. he service is made up of specialist mental health professionals who have qualifications and experience in helping children, young people and families..
 The service is split into several teams across East and West Sussex.
 You must be referred by your GP to access this service.

-Brighton and Hove Community Wellbeing Service – For various mental health support, services and assessment, tel 0300 002 0060
+Brighton and Hove Community Wellbeing Service – For various mental health support, services and assessment, call 0300 002 0060